England squad for EURO 2020 announced - Full list

 England will be sweating on the fitness of Harry Maguire, Jordan Henderson and Kalvin Phillips, as all three would be close to the starting lineup but are struggling with knocks.

-In the case of Maguire and Henderson, they are captains of Manchester United and Liverpool and there experience will be huge in this squad.
+In the case of Maguire and Henderson, they are captains of Manchester United and Liverpool and their experience will be huge in this squad.

 But in terms of the right back situation, Southgate was going to cause headlines no matter who he picked.
-Kyle Walker starts for champions of England Manchester City, Kieran Trippier for the La Liga champions Manchester City and he then had to decide between Reece James and Alexander-Arnold.
+Kyle Walker starts for champions of England Manchester City, Kieran Trippier for the La Liga champions Atletico Madrid and he then had to decide between Reece James and Alexander-Arnold.
+And we’ve not even mentioned Aaron Wan-Bissaka…

 Below is the provisional England squad in full.